 2. Avoid swimming

-Swimming is not a good thing for a healing tattoo since the water not only discolors the tattoo, but also introduces more than required moisture for the healing.
+Swimming is not a good thing for a healing tattoo since the water not only discolors the tattoo, but also introduces more than required mois for the healing.

 As ridiculous as it may sound, exercising is probably the single most important ingredient you can add to the healing process.
 This is because exercising increases and improves blood flow to all areas of the body including the skin.